parkpow/deep-license-plate-recognition/parkpow/auto-file-import-tool/README.md

 All application and `cron` logs are stored in the `data/logs` folder on your host.

-- `data/logs/app.log`: Contains detailed logs of the Python script execution.
+- `data/logs/app.log`: Contains detailed logs of the main Python script execution.
-- `data/logs/cron.log`: Contains standard output and errors from `cron` and the `main.py` script when executed by `cron`.
+- `data/logs/cron.log`: Contains standard output and errors from `cron` and the scripts executed by `cron`.
+- `data/logs/checker_errors.log`: Contains specific error logs from the task status checker process.

 ## Column and Static Data Mapping